thiagomsr20/Bannerlord-BetterSmithing/README.md

 2. Extract the files into the `Modules` folder in your Bannerlord installation directory.
 3. Enable the mod in the game launcher.

+   Or you can subscribe at the steam [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3435494593).

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.